- Created on the 16 May, 2017.

 Cardiotrophin-1 (CT-1) was initially discovered as a factor which was able to induce cardiac myocyte hypertrophy.
 It is a 21.5 kDa cardiac hypertrophic factor and a member of the interleukin-6 superfamily (also includes IL-11, LIF, CNTF and oncostatin M).
 CT-1 has been linked with the pathophysiology of heart diseases such as valvular heart disease, congestive heart failure, myocardial infarction and hypertension.
 Cardiotrophin-1 has been detected in abundance in adult human lung cells and expressed in both adult and fetal smooth airway muscle cells.
 CT-1 can cause increased levels of ventricular expression of ANP, BNP and angiotensinogen mRNA, this was significantly evident in patients with dilatative cardiomyopathy, heart failure, angina and mitral regurgitation.

-The minimum detection sensitivity level of human CT-1 using this human cardiotrophin-1 ELISA kit was 0.27 ng/L. The dynamic assay range for this kit is 0.5 – 200.0 ng/L.
+The minimum detection sensitivity level of CT-1 using this human cardiotrophin-1 ELISA kit was 0.27 ng/L. The dynamic range for this assay is 0.5 – 200.0 ng/L.

 - Cardiotrophin-1: A multifaceted cytokine.
 Cytokine Growth Factor Rev. (2015) 26 (5): 523-32.
 Review.
 López-Yoldi M., et al.

 - Vascular effects of glycoprotein130 ligands–part II: biomarkers and therapeutic targets.
 Vascul Pharmacol.
 (2012) 57 (1): 29-40.
 Review.
 Demyanets S., et al.